Campus Safety & Security

 Depending on the particular circumstances of the threat, especially in all situations that could pose an immediate threat to the community and individuals, the administration may also post a notice on the website at msp.edu providing additional notification.

-Anyone with information warranting a timely warning, such as a crime that has already occurred but represents an ongoing threat, should report the circumstances to the administration, specifically the Director of Information Technology & Campus Security by phone at 248.476.1122, ext.
-110, or in his absence the Vice President or President.
+Anyone with information warranting a timely warning, such as a crime that has already occurred but represents an ongoing threat, should report the circumstances to the administration, specifically, the Director of Information Technology & Campus Security by phone at 248.476.1122, ext.
+110, or in his absence the Vice President of Services & Operations or President.

-Due to MSP’s direct boundary with the Orchard Ridge Campus of Oakland Community College, MSP is required to report OCC information which may be found at https://www.oaklandcc.edu/publicsafety/CrimeStatistics/CrimeStatistics
+Due to MSP’s physical proximity to the Orchard Ridge Campus of Oakland Community College, MSP is required to report OCC information which may be found at https://www.oaklandcc.edu/publicsafety/CrimeStatistics/CrimeStatistics

 Emergency Situations

-In the event of an emergency, notify a staff member and call 911.
+In the event of an emergency, notify an MSP employee or security guard and call 911.

 If the emergency warrants an evacuation of the facilities, students and personnel will be directed by the administration to do so.
 Such notification may be through the school’s paging system, by verbal directive, or through the fire alarm system.
 Individuals evacuated are directed to move away from the building(s).
 Procedures are tested annually.